httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 "@authority": www.example.com
 ~~~

-The `@authority` derived component SHOULD be used instead of signing the `Host` header directly, see {{security-not-fields}}.
+The `@authority` derived component SHOULD be used instead of signing the Host header directly, see {{security-not-fields}}.

 ### Scheme {#content-request-scheme}

 The `@scheme` derived component refers to the scheme of the target URL of the HTTP request message.
-The component value is the scheme as a string as defined in {{HTTP, Section 4.2}}.
+The component value is the scheme as a lowercase string as defined in {{HTTP, Section 4.2}}.
 While the scheme itself is case-insensitive, it MUST be normalized to lowercase for
 inclusion in the signature base.
-If used, the `@scheme` component identifier MUST occur only once in the covered components.

 For example, the following request message requested over plain HTTP: